getmyisland/getmyisland/README.md

 # Hey!

-I'm Maximilian, a 17-year-old software development apprentice living in Germany, and I love tinkering with computers.
-I'm currently developing applications with Java and C++.
-I invest my free time in developing personal projects and learning about cybersecurity.
+I'm Max, aka GetMyIsland, and I'm a 17 year-old programmer living in Germany.
+I develop personal projects with Java, Python and C++.

 ## Contact